psau-edu-sa/final-project-YazidSa/Yazid Alhenaki README.md

-Hello everyone, This folder contains an assignment about the Haraj app,  and a software engineering project about the Linkedin app.
+Hello everyone, This folder contains an software engineering project about the Linkedin app.